tinenwei/jbuildTool/README.md

 How to use?
 =============
 Install the prerequisite: gawk.
-Copy ./cfg/empty.cfg ot ./cfg/xxx.cfg and edit your cfg files in jbuildTool/xxx.cfg. in the directory of jbuildTool, execute the following command:
+Copy ./cfg/empty.cfg to ./cfg/xxx.cfg and edit your desired the paths of libraries and source in ./cfg/xxx.cfg. in the directory of jbuildTool, execute the following command:

     . env.sh cfg/xxx.cfg